dahousecat/sharemyadventure/www/modules/custom/gpx_field/README.txt

   the file field.
 * This module stores values in the DB, as opposed to just storing the GPX file.
-  This makes it easier to manipulate values, however also required more memory as needs tp process every row.
+  This makes it easier to manipulate values, however also required more memory as it needs to process every row.
 * This allows multiple GPX files to be merged together to create one track.
 Just be aware if you combine too many files you will start to experience out of memory errors.
-* This module has additional formatters - one showing a table of data, and one that allows an animated map.
+* This module has additional formatters - one showing a table of data, and one that allows an static or animated map.

 REQUIREMENTS
 ------------